cloudfoundry-community/autosleep/doc/build.md

 ## Edit sources

 The project relies on the Lombok code generation.
-Install the corresponding plugin in your IDE to edit sources with valid syntax
+Install the corresponding plugin in your IDE to edit sources with valid syntax.

+Note that for intellij, the lambok plugin requires to [enable to code preprocessor](http://stackoverflow.com/questions/9424364/cant-compile-project-when-im-using-lombok-under-intellij-idea)

 ## Launch build and unit tests